U.S. Congress passes stopgap funding bill to avoid government shutdown | Politics

 The U.S. Congress on Friday passed and sent to President Donald Trump a two-day stopgap extension of existing federal funds to avoid a midnight government shutdown, as negotiators work on a $900 billion coronavirus aid bill and a $1.4 trillion government-wide spending bill through September 2021.
 The House of Representatives and Senate, with little debate and with only hours to go before government funding expired, gave congressional leaders more time to try to craft a bipartisan coronavirus aid bill that would ride along with the massive spending legislation.

-"I am so frustrated by the inability of us to act like adults, with responsibility," Steny Hoyer, the No. 2 House Democrat, told reporters.
-"We have a government of 2 million people that are waiting every hour to find out if they are going to be working."
+"We have a government of 2 million people that are waiting every hour to find out if they are going to be working," Hoyer told reporters.
 Congress was spurred to action by an alarming increase in hospitalizations and deaths.
 The U.S. coronavirus death toll, now over 311,000, is by far the world's highest and many Americans - who do not receive government aid that is automatic in many other nations - are at risk of homelessness or inability to feed their families.

 Biden has said he wants COVID-19 relief for Americans passed now, promising to do more after he is sworn in.
 Republicans also have a wary eye on the impact inaction might have on a pair of Jan.
 5 runoff elections in Georgia, which will determine whether their party maintains control of the Senate for the next two years or hands it over to Democrats.